Who is flexible working for? Seniors, grads, mums and dads.

-To Julian, “A successful and rewarding community, means working together to make things better for everyone.”
+To Senior Lighting Engineer Julian, “A successful and rewarding community, means working together to make things better for everyone.”
 Flexible working has empowered him to combine his passion for upliftment with his love of the water, and to make a difference to people around him.

 The flexibility to make a difference

 The wellbeing of my community is very important to me.
 It’s all about pulling together, sharing skills and improving for now and the future.
 I’ve always wanted to be involved in sailing, boating and the ocean.
-Without my informal flexible working arrangement at the Atkins business, it’s unlikely that I would be able to be involved in much of what I do now until I had retired.
-I’m now 56, so it has given me the opportunity for at least 10 years of extra involvement in things I love.
+Without my informal flexible working arrangement at Atkins I would have had to put what I love on hold until after my retirement.

 Preserving our nautical heritage